Typical for 70s and 80s.

 I don't think it's as gendered as you paint it, but I'd also acknowledge it depends a lot on geographic location, probably looks different where I am compared to where you are, I agree with that we probably aren't all that different in tastes in general :)

 Having been an active internet user for longer than most AO3 users have been alive, the first time I heard about it was a few years ago in a student radio show about the fanfic genre and culture.
 Poorly written smut featuring popular culture characters has just never been my thing.
-Probably because I’m not that much of a fan of any given fictional setting or franchise.
+Probably because I’m not that much of a fan of any specific fictional setting or franchise in the first place.

 https://arstechnica.com/information-technology/2014/12/gangn...